Vaping: What You Should Know

 Do you know what vaping is?
 Have you or your friends ever tried it?

-According to a new study, vaping (the use of electronic cigarettes) is pretty popular among teens.
-But it’s probably more dangerous than you think.
+According to recent studies, the number of teens vaping (using of electronic cigarettes) has shot up dramatically since 2017.
+And it’s probably more dangerous than you think.

 Here are a few quick questions and answers about vaping: